Indy 200 at Mid-Ohio: Race history

-Indy car racing first visited Mid-Ohio in 1980.
+IndyCar racing first visited Mid-Ohio in 1980.
 In late 1981, Truesports owner Jim Trueman purchased the Mid-Ohio facility, and early rumors had the track returning for the 1982 CART season.
 However, a race did not happen until 1983.
 CART then appeared annually through 2003.
 The race was well-attended, drawing fans from two major markets nearby, Columbus and Cleveland.
 Crowds topped 75,000-80,000 at the peak of its popularity.
 The race schedule usually included a large slate of support races including Indy Lights, Atlantics, and SCCA.

 In mid-2003, CART president Chris Pook hinted at dropping Mid-Ohio from the CART schedule going forward, citing various issues.
 For many years, Mid-Ohio was on the schedule alongside the Grand Prix of Cleveland, and Pook stated it was not viable to have two races in such close proximity, and favored keeping the race at Cleveland instead.
 In addition, some observers felt that the powerful CART/Champ Cars had "outgrown" the narrow, winding course, citing a lack of passing and competition over the previous several years.
 Though the decision was generally unpopular with fans, Mid-Ohio was dropped from the Champ Car schedule for 2004.

 In late 2006, it was announced that the race would be revived as part of the Indy Racing League.
 Restarting in 2007, the race would be sponsored by IRL engine supplier Honda, which has a prominent manufacturing presence in the central Ohio area.

 Through much of its history, the track has been considered the hometown venue for first Truesports (1980s) and later Rahal Letterman Racing (1990s-present).
 Jim Trueman and the Trueman family owned the track from 1981 to 2007.
 Truesports scored two poles and two wins, while Rahal Letterman Racing has scored one pole and one win.

-Chip Ganassi Racing leads with eleven total victories, with driver Scott Dixon scoring six of those wins.
-Penske has the most poles (12).
-Mario and Michael Andretti have combined for three wins and five poles, and Bobby and Graham Rahal have a combined three wins and two poles.